khalmurad/qr-generator/README.md

 6. The QR code is embedded in a PDF document using TCPDF, along with the title in Times New Roman font.
 7. The PDF is sent to the user for download with a unique filename based on the timestamp.
 8. Temporary QR code image files are cleaned up after the PDF is generated.

+### File Upload:

+1. The user enters a title and selects a file to upload.
+2. When the form is submitted, the file is sent to the server.
+3. The server validates the file type, ensuring it's one of the supported formats (PNG, JPG, JPEG, PDF, PPT, PPTX, DOC, DOCX).
+4. The file is saved to a directory structure based on the current date (year/month/day).
+5. A unique filename is generated based on the title, timestamp, and original filename.
+6. The server returns a shareable link to the uploaded file.
+7. The link is displayed to the user for copying and sharing.

 ## License